 The warnings about propeller use must be taken seriously, especially for racing applications.
 It is very risky to assume that a racing propeller blade will not fail, especially when used with state-of-the-art racing engines.
 Yet, nevertheless, occasionally model aircraft operators are observed standing in the plane of propeller rotation of high performance racing engines running at full power.
-This is very frightening.
+This is very frightening and must be avoided.
 The following information reinforces the assertion that dangers of misuse are very real.

 Ideally, a product can be designed with credible knowledge of the environment (loads acting on the product) and capabilities of the product to withstand that environment (not fail).
 There is nothing ideal about designing a model airplane propeller because some major components of propeller loads are very uncertain.
 The principle load components acting on a propeller are: